 NÄCKEN

-A psychological horror from the depths of the Nordics
+A psychological horror from the depths of the Nordic.

-A withdrawn mother returns to the lake house she’s long avoided.
-As her son is drawn to the water’s quiet promise, she senses him drifting beyond her reach.
+A detached mother returns to the lake house she's long avoided.
+Drawn by the quiet promise of the water, her son begins to slip beyond her reach.

 Character